maidsafe/sn_testnet_tool/aws/README.md

 ```

 The EC2 instances need to be launched with an SSH key pair.
 You can either generate a new key pair or use an existing one.
 In either case, set `SSH_PUBLIC_KEY_PATH` to the location of the public key.
 The `SSH_PRIVATE_KEY_PATH` should be set to the corresponding private key, since Ansible will use this.
 Similarly, set `ANSIBLE_VAULT_PASSWORD_PATH` to the location where you put the password file.

+Ansible requires the shell to be set to use `UTF-8` encoding, which you can do using e.g., `export LANG=en_GB.UTF-8`.

+Note: you may run into issues running Ansible using an NTFS file system.
+It's currently recommended to run from Linux or macOS.

 ## Create a Testnet